michaelarn0ld/docker-zero-to-hero/README.md

 * `CMD` - command that is executed when you create an instance (container) of the image; the container needs a process running IN THE FOREGROUND to stay alive, when the process terminates, the container exits immediately
+* `VOLUME /path/to/source` - allows us to create an anonymous volume that copies data from `/path/to/source` in our container filesystem to an anonymous volume on our host machine.
 ----

 ## DOCKER CONTEXT AND IGNORE